 The Pathway Back to Restoring the Dignity of Labor

 Learning a skill or trade was once a type of rite of passage that allowed young people to begin to identify their purpose, abilities and potentials.
 However, labor is no longer a cultural RITE, that reminds individuals of their responsibility to their community to build future legacy.
-Labor has transitioned into something that is often shunned and avoided in order to show the height of one’s social status.
-Labor was intended to sustain and revitalize the cultural fabric of community as well as provide products and profits that do not compromise the needs of future generations.
-This concept was best described by Booker T. Washington almost 120 years ago in his book Up from Slavery when he stated: "We've lost the dignity of labor."
+Labor has transitioned into something that is often shunned and avoided in

 The disconnection from the meaning of ‘dignity of labor’ was further reinforced through the tension between knowledge systems - Indigenous and Western.
 Indigenous knowledge systems involve synergistic cultural customs that help maintain cohesive communities; while, Western knowledge systems consist of individualistic scientific practices that often do not prioritize effects to people or the environment.
 These knowledge systems should work together interdependently instead of working against one another.